 What Pairs with Eggnog French Toast?

 Eggnog French toast makes for a wonderful holiday breakfast.
-You can pair with fresh cut berries, bacon and hash browns, or one of our favorites peppermint hot chocolate served in a mason jar.
+You can pair with fresh cut berries, bacon and hash browns, or one of my favorites peppermint hot chocolate served in a mason jar.
 What could be more in the spirit of Christmas than eggnog and peppermint hot chocolate?

 To make eggnog French toast you will need a measuring cup, a wide shallow container to dip the bread into, and a non-stick skillet for cooking the toast.

 - Whipped cream

 - Wash and cut the strawberries to desired size